‘The Big Bang Theory’ Was Cancelled Because Jim Parsons Wanted Out, Per ‘Entertainment Weekly’

-The Big Bang Theory is officially ending its run with Season 12.
-The hit CBS comedy series will come to an end in 2019, and it is because the show’s star, Jim Parsons, wanted out.
+The Big Bang Theory is officially ending its run.
+The hit CBS comedy series will come to an end in 2019, and reports are saying it is because the show’s star, Jim Parsons, wanted out.

 According to an August 22 report by Entertainment Weekly, Jim Parsons, who plays lead character Sheldon Cooper, did not want to extend his contract and continue working on the series.
 Sources tell the outlet that CBS tried to get the actor to return for two more seasons of the show, but he wasn’t having it.